GWZO at the Leipzig Book Fair

 Leipziger Buchmesse 2026

 The Leipzig Book Fair is the largest spring event in the publishing and media industries and a key meeting point for literature enthusiasts, authors and publishers from around the world.
-It is accompanied by the reading festival Leipzig liest (“Leipzig reads”), which transforms the entire city into a stage for literature with hundreds of events at a wide variety of venues.
+It is accompanied by the reading festival Leipzig liest (»Leipzig reads«), which transforms the entire city into a stage for literature, featuring hundreds of events across a wide variety of venues.

-Every two years, the GWZO presents itself with its own booth at the Leipzig Book Fair.
-In 2026, we will once again be there in person—conveniently coinciding with this year’s focus topic, »Danube – Strong Currents and Between Worlds«.
-This program line closely reflects the GWZO’s research priorities.
-Through our work on the history and present of the Danube region, on transregional entanglements and cultural spaces, we contribute diverse perspectives and numerous publications to this theme.
+In 2026, the GWZO was once again represented with its own stand at the Leipzig Book Fair.
+Our participation coincided with the focus theme »Danube – Strong Currents and Between Worlds«, which fit perfectly with the GWZO’s research priorities.
+Through our work on the history and present of the Danube region, on transregional entanglements and on cultural spaces, we contributed diverse perspectives and numerous publications to this theme.

-Thursday, 19 March 2026 (Please note: This event will be held in German)
+Thursday, 19 March 2026 (Please note: Event will be held in German)

 Original Ostblock.
 Der Staatssozialismus in touristischen Stadtführungen